 1. Remove the old tank and excavate for the new tank

-In most cases, the first step in septic tank installation is to remove the old tank to make room for the new one.
+In most cases, the first step is to remove the old tank to make room for the new one.
 To do this, our team will empty the tank’s contents and begin to crush the existing tank.
 If there is confined space, this may include removing the pieces of the existing septic tank to allow for the new tank to be placed.

-Some properties require a new septic tank to be placed away from the previous one; other properties require a nearby replacement.
+Some properties require a new septic tank to be placed away from the previous one; others require a nearby replacement.
 Our crew will perform whatever excavation is necessary for the new tank.

 2. Install and hook up the new tank